Technical Support

 fload and double precision in RecurDyn Single and double precision in RecurDyn

-Simply speaking, float (=Single precision) is less accurate than double (=double precision) but float uses smaller memory or generates smaller size of file than double.
+Simply speaking, float (=Single precision) is less accurate than double (=double precision) but float uses less memory or generates smaller size of file than double.
 The less memory or smaller file size means the simulation speed or file generation performance can get faster.